 Cut the ears as before and add facial details.
 For this bunny I sewed on bead for the eyes and nose and used a back stitch to create the smiling mouth.

-Add bows, a tail, and other decorations as you would like.
+Add bows, a tail, and other decorations as you would like to dress up your sock bunnies.